From Soapbox #4, Elder/HOOD, which featured images and quotes from the Elder/HOOD project by Andrew Wilson.

 Nematode Dreams is a collaborative project developed by Selena de Carvalho, Caitlin Fargher and Julia Drouhin.

-These billboards will form one part of a participatory art walk through the city digging into more-than-human-life worlds beyond the streets of nipaluna/Hobart.
-The whole work will be staged on the.
-21st, 22nd and 23rd January 2022.
+These billboards formed one part of a participatory art walk through the city digging into more-than-human-life worlds beyond the streets of nipaluna/Hobart.

 This is a project supported by a Creative Hobart grant from the City of Hobart.